 - —Map reception, waiting, and treatment circulation

-- —Align finish standards with your service tier and brand
+- —Match finish standards to your service tier and brand

 What to Finalize Before Build-Out